 This sub-section takes in the eastern central section of the main site and runs from the ash facility to the River Blackwater between the northern railway and the River Gowlan.
-The majority of this section is considered to be in active production although a significant portion was re-vegetating with a mixture of Poor Fen, Reedbeds and Birch scrub.
+The majority of this section was re-vegetating with a mixture of Poor Fen, Reedbeds and Birch scrub.
 A large part of the area zoned for the ash facility that has remained undeveloped has also developed Birch scrub in parts (eBir, oBir).
 A significant portion of the southern part was quite wet.
 This southern part adjacent to the Gowlan River also takes in a small area of cutaway out of production that is dominated by Reedbeds and open water.
 At the time of the site visit the south end of this section had high water levels to the extent that some railway lines were submerged and other railway lines had been damaged by the water.